One of our DogTime readers wants to know what’s so wrong with letting her dog have one litter of puppies. She writes:

 Dear Must Add More Adorable Puppies to Unruly Population,

 You just want to spread that beauty and share it with everyone.
 All dog lovers can relate to that.
 It’s why we post pictures of our fur babies all over social media and pull out our phones in the middle of conversations to show our friends the latest videos we took of our pups.

-But each puppy you allow your dog to give birth to takes away the chance that one shelter dog had to find a family.
-And now that shelter dog has to sit and wait, taking up resources that could go to another dog in need.
+Each puppy you allow your dog to give birth to takes away the chance that one shelter dog had to find a family.
+And now, that shelter dog has to sit and wait, taking up resources that could go to another dog in need.

-If you’re so confident that you know people who would take the puppies, you could probably find homes for shelter dogs instead.
+If you’re so confident that you know people who would take the puppies, you could probably find homes for shelter dogs, instead.
 You could save lives with your resources and give people the chance to find their own “most beautiful dog in the world”.

 And when your dog isn’t spayed and is in heat, she can attract unwanted or aggressive male dogs to her.
 Do you really want every boy dog in the area barking at your door trying to impregnate your precious girl?

 Hopefully that gives you some perspective, M.A.M.A.
-P.U.P., and I encourage you to use your connections to bring shelter dogs together with people looking for a loving pup to have in their home.
+P.U.P., and I encourage you to use your connections to bring shelter dogs together with people looking for a loving pooch to have in their home.